Scott McNealy: Opinions

+While at Sun, McNealy used the phrase “disagree and commit” (which later became a management principle adopted by other large cooperations) as early as some time between 1983 and 1991, as part of the line "Agree and commit, disagree and commit, or get out of the way".

 In 1999, McNealy said, "You have zero privacy anyway.
 Get over it."
 Writer Stephen Manes criticized the statement in his Full Disclosure column: "He's right on the facts, wrong on the attitude....
 Instead of 'getting over it', citizens need to demand clear rules on privacy, security, and confidentiality."
 The authors of Privacy in the 21st Century admitted, "While a shocking statement, there is an element of truth in it."

 McNealy was an early advocate of the networked environment; his company's motto was The Network is the Computer.
 At times, he has been known to be skeptical of products that do not integrate well with networked environments.
 One example McNealy has given involved the Apple iPod.
 As quoted in The Register, McNealy said, "There’s a pendulum thing where stuff is on the client side and then goes back into the network where it belongs.
 The answering machine put voicemail by the desk, and then it went back into the network.
 Your iPod is like your home answering machine.
 I guarantee you it will be hard to sell an iPod five or seven years from now when every cell phone can access your entire music library wherever you are."

 McNealy is a self-proclaimed "raging libertarian", although he often supports and endorses the Republican Party.
 He makes regular appearances on the Fox Business Channel to discuss libertarian business issues.
 In 2017, McNealy praised the 45th U.S. President, Donald Trump, for his free-market economic policies.
 On September 17, 2019, McNealy hosted a fundraiser for Donald Trump's re-election campaign.

-McNealy was a member of the 1776 Commission.
-Created by President Donald Trump, it released a report two days before the end of that administration.